-512.32 EMERGENCY TRANSFERS TO ANOTHER AGENCY OR PERSONAL OPTIONS
+512.35 EMERGENCY TRANSFERS TO ANOTHER AGENCY OR PERSONAL OPTIONS

-A request to transfer that is considered an emergency, such as when a person suffers abuse, neglect, or harm, will be reviewed by the UMC and the UMC will take appropriate action.
-The case management agency, the personal attendant service agency that the person is transferring from or the person using the personal options and/or their legal representative (if applicable) must submit supporting documentation that explains why the person is in emergency status.
-The UMC will expedite the request as necessary, coordinating with the person and agencies involved.
+A request to transfer that is considered an emergency, such as when a member suffers abuse, neglect, exploitation, harm or a health and welfare risk, including inability to provide services, will be reviewed by the UMC and the UMC will take appropriate action.
+The case management agency, the personal attendant service agency that the member is transferring from or the member using the personal options must submit supporting documentation that explains why the member is in emergency status.
+The UMC will expedite the request as necessary, coordinating with the member and agencies involved.

-512.33 DISCONTINUATION OF SERVICES
+512.36 DISCONTINUATION OF SERVICES